Provincial Assembly of East Pakistan: Land reform

 The assembly passed the East Bengal State Acquisition and Tenancy Act of 1950.
 The act repealed the earlier laws and regulations which formed the permanent settlement during British rule.

 United Front comes to power

 The United Front coalition, led by the Krishak Praja Party and the Awami League, routed the Muslim League during the provincial general election in 1954.
 The Farmer and Labour Party leader A. K. Fazlul Huq became chief minister for six weeks.
 The United Front called for complete autonomy in East Bengal, except in defence and foreign policy; and the recognition of Bengali as a federal language.
 The East Bengal Legislative Assembly passed a law for the establishment of the Bengali Academy.
-However, Huq's government was dismissed within two months.
+However, Huq's government was dismissed within two months, following deadly clashes between Bengali speaking Bengali Muslims & Urdu-speaking Bihari Muslim labourers at the Adamjee Jute Mills, with the government being accused of mismanagement.
 Huq was placed under house arrest.
 After a period of Governor General's rule, Abu Hussain Sarkar became chief minister in 1955.

 One Unit and 1956 Constitution

 As a result of the One Unit scheme, the assembly was renamed as the East Pakistan Provincial Assembly in 1955.
 Pakistan became a republic under the Constitution of Pakistan of 1956, in which Bengali was recognized as a federal language as a concession to East Pakistan.

 In 1957, the East Pakistan Provincial Assembly adopted a unanimous resolution demanding full autonomy.

 Ataur Rahman Khan became chief minister in 1956.